p-vlam/pvlam.github.io/_pages/dates.md

 title: Important dates
 ---

+## Note that the dates below are indicative

-Paper submission deadline|~~February 14, 2020~~February 21, 2020
+Paper submission deadline|March 6, 2022
-Notification of acceptance|March 13, 2020
+Notification of acceptance|April 8, 2022
-Camera ready Papers|April 2, 2020
+Camera ready Papers|May 2, 2022
-Workshop|May 16, 2020 (afternoon)
+Workshop|June 25, 2022 (TBC)